N-Jaro/harmonizing_mutimodal_RMS/README.md

 ### Running the Notebook

-The `test_patch_processing.ipynb` notebook provides a complete demonstration of the data preparation pipeline.
+The `harmonizing_multimodal_RMS.ipynb` notebook provides a complete demonstration of the data preparation pipeline.

 1. Launch Jupyter Notebook or JupyterLab.
-2. Open `test_patch_processing.ipynb`.
+2. Open `harmonizing_multimodal_RMS.ipynb`.
 3. Run the first code cell ("Step 0: Download and Prepare Data") to automatically download and extract the sample dataset.
 4. Run the subsequent cells to walk through the entire data processing workflow from start to finish.